Torphedo/BOTW-ModdingGuide/CemuCodecaves.md

 </p>

 Copy down the address of your desired codecave in Notepad or another text editor.
 If you put in a custom name earlier, it will be under that name.
 In this example, the desired codecave is `DurabilityUI`, at address `0x01800000`.
-Open Windows Calculator, and select Programmer mode in the sidebar.
+Open Windows Calculator, select Programmer mode in the sidebar, and set it to hex mode.
-Paste in the address you copied, then subtract `1800000`.
+Paste in the address you copied, then subtract `0x01800000`.
 Copy down the result, this will be your data's offset in a RAM dump later.
 Also copy down the value in the `Size` column of Cemu's `Modules` window.

 ## Finding The Data